PaoloEstorm/KP3toKP3Plus/README.md

 ## How it works

 This guide is the result of extensive hardware and software reverse engineering of both devices.
-The analysis showed that the substantial differences between the KP3 and the KP3+ are:
+The analysis showed that the substantial hardware differences between the KP3 and the KP3+ are:

 1. A redesigned power system that runs at 9 V instead of 12 V, with digital power on/off.
 2. Some minor changes to the LED management system.